elithrar/elithrar.github.io/_posts/2016-03-20-testing-http-handlers-go.md

 [`context.Context`](https://godoc.org/golang.org/x/net/context)?
 How we can create a context and populate it with (e.g.) an auth token and/or our User type?

-> Assumption: you have a custom handler type that provides a `ServeHTTPC(context.Context,
-> http.ResponseWriter, *http.Request)`.
-Go 1.7 will [add context.Context to
-> http.Request](https://github.com/golang/go/issues/14660), which will make this even easier.

-Note that for the below example, I'm using the [Goji](https://goji.io/) mux/router for `context.Context` compatible handlers today, but this approach will work for any router/mux/framework that works with `context.Context`.
+> Go 1.7 added the [`Request.Context()`](https://golang.org/pkg/net/http/#Request.Context) method, thus supporting request contexts natively.
+We'll use what net/http provides to make our application compatible with as many libraries as we might need in the future.

+Note that for the below example, the standard `http.Handler` and `http.HandlerFunc` types.
+Whilst these testing methods are easy enough to 'port' to other routers using their own types, the best routers are those that are compatible with Go's existing interfaces. [chi](https://github.com/pressly/chi) and [gorilla/mux](https://github.com/gorilla/mux) are my picks.

 ```go
 func TestGetProjectsHandler(t *testing.T) {